-The national park surrounds the tiny Aoraki/Mt.
-Cook Village, which consists of a visitor center, an airfield, a pub, a little school, a hotel-motel complex, and several hostels.
+The 273-square-mile national park surrounds tiny Aoraki/Mount Cook Village, which consists of a visitor center, an airfield, a pub, a little school, and a range of accommodation providers.
 Walking is always an option, and in winter there's heli-skiing.
-If the weather is clear, a scenic flight around the Mt.
-Cook area and across to the West Coast can be the highlight of your stay in New Zealand.
-Contact the Aoraki/Mt.
-Cook National Park Visitor Centre or the weather phone to check conditions before setting out on an unguided excursion.
-A network of hiking trails radiates from the Aoraki/Mt.
-Cook National Park Visitor Centre, providing everything from easy walking paths to full-day challenges.
-A cairn just a few minutes along the track up the Hooker Valley remembers 40 of the more than 180 people who have died in the park since climbing began there.
-Be sure to fill your car's gas tank before leaving Twizel or Tekapo as services are very limited in the village.
+If the weather is clear, a scenic flight can be the highlight of your stay in New Zealand.
+Contact the Aoraki/Mount Cook National Park Visitor Centre or the weather phone to check conditions before setting out on an unguided excursion.
+Hiking trails radiate from the visitor center, providing everything from easy walking paths to full-day challenges.
+Be sure to fill your car's gas tank and purchase essentials before leaving Twizel or Tekapo as services are very limited in the village.

-Another main activity is "flightseeing."
-From the airfield at Mt.
-Cook Village, helicopters and fixed-wing aircraft make spectacular scenic flights across the Southern Alps.
+From the airfield at Mount Cook Village, helicopters and fixed-wing aircraft make spectacular scenic flights across the Southern Alps.
 One of the most exciting is the one-hour trip aboard the ski planes that touch down on the Tasman Glacier after a gorgeous scenic flight.
 The 10-minute stop on the glacier doesn't allow time for much more than a snapshot, but the sensation is tremendous.
-The moving tongue of ice beneath your feet—one of the largest glaciers outside the Himalayas—is 27 km (17 mi) long and up to 2,000 feet thick in places.
+The moving tongue of ice beneath your feet—one of the largest glaciers outside the Himalayas—is 27 km (17 miles) long and up to 2,000 feet thick in places.
 The intensity of light on the glacier can be dazzling, and sunglasses are a must.
-In winter the planes drop skiers on the glacier at 10,000 feet, and they ski down through 13 km (8 mi) of powder snow and fantastic ice formations.
-With guides, this run is suitable even for intermediate skiers.